mb0/xelf-old/DESIGN.md

 Function Type and Literal
 -------------------------

-This is a work in progress.

-In the beginning xelf tried to build around the concept of resolvers that do not differentiate between variables, functions or built-in expressions.
-This was by design, as heavy use of function was thought to complicate translations to environments that do not support these contexts.
+Xelf tried to build around the concept of resolvers that do not differentiate between variables, functions or built-in expressions.
 However this meant that even simple resolvers that could be expressed in xelf expressions needed to be implemented in every environment used.
-We face much of the same concerns for loop actions of any form.
-Functions are also handy to factor out common expressions from large queries.
+The concept of function is also common enough to justify special handling to reduce code duplication.

 Functions as literals also imply a function type that represents the type's signature.
-A declared signature allows us to factor the default type checking and inference out of each resolver and provide a more stable and comfortable user experience.
-Each resolver can decide whether to call into the default type checking machinery.
+A declared signature allows us to factor out the default type checking and inference and provide a more stable and comfortable user experience.
+Functions are called only if all their arguments are successfully resolved and then use their declaration environment for evaluation.

+Resolvers that need to have control over type checking or can partially resolve their arguments must be implemented as form resolver.

 Because we have different kinds of function implementation we use a common function literal type, that implements the literal and resolver interface and delegates expression resolution to a function body implementation.
-The different kinds builtin functions with custom or reflection base resolvers and normal function bodies with a list of expression elements.
+The different are kinds built-in functions with custom or reflection base resolvers and normal function bodies with a list of expression elements.

 A new resolver 'fn' is used to construct function literal.
 It has the same parameter and result declaration as the function type syntax but ends in a tail of body elements.
 Simple function